linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

    - the structural features of a CMBS deal; and
    - the investors in the commercial real estate market.

-The real estate market includes residential properties and commercial

-properties. **Residential real estate** includes oneto four-family properties

-and is the subject of chapter 30. **Commercial real estate** is incomeproducing properties.
+The real estate market includes residential properties and commercial properties. **Residential real estate** includes one- to four-family properties and is the subject of chapter 30. **Commercial real estate** is income-producing properties.
 The major commercial property types are multifamily

 housing, apartment buildings, office buildings, industrial properties